 Academic integrity, plagiarism and collusion

-As a Monash student, you are required to:
+As a Monash student, you’re required to:

-- acknowledge appropriately the work of others
+- appropriately acknowledge the work of others

 - copying work either in whole or in part